kcpeppe/kcpeppe.github.io/_posts/2023-05-25-ChatGPT_Replaces_Simp_Tables.md

 In this regard, the incorporation of additional mission constraints necessitates that urgent consideration be applied to the greater flight-worthiness concept.
 ```

-I didn't expect this to produce anything different as it's very likely that ChatGPT simply doesn't know how to generate a truly random number or at the very least, is seeding a random number generator with a constant.
-But just in cases, let's set the temperature to the max value of 1.0.
+I didn't expect this to produce anything different as it's very likely that ChatGPT simply doesn't know how to generate random numbers.
+I believe there is now a Wolfram math pack that could solve this.
+Let's set the temperature to the max value of 1.0 to see what that produces.

 ```
 Based on integral subsystem considerations, any associated supporting element must utilize and be functionally interwoven with the greater flight-worthiness concept.